 These free, bilingual exhibitions functioned as living public archives, reaching millions of viewers outside traditional academic and museum settings.

-The Billy Bishop exhibition introduced the first publicly accessible digital database dedicated to a major city’s hip-hop culture in a physical space like the airport, allowing visitors to engage directly with biographical, visual, and audiovisual materials through an interactive touchscreen interface via a 55-inch touchscreen.
+The Billy Bishop exhibition introduced the first publicly accessible digital database dedicated to a major city’s hip-hop culture in a physical space, such as an airport, allowing visitors to engage directly with biographical, visual, and subtitled audiovisual materials through an interactive 55-inch touchscreen.

-The Foundation operates with a formal trustee partnership with The Remix Project, one of Toronto’s most influential hip-hop–rooted cultural institutions, widely recognized for its role as a charitable organization focused on youth mentorship and developing generations of artists, entrepreneurs, and cultural workers emerging from the city’s hip-hop ecosystem.
+The Project T-Dot Foundation operates in a formal trustee partnership with The Remix Project, one of Toronto’s most influential hip-hop-rooted cultural institutions, widely recognized as a charitable organization focused on youth mentorship and the development of emerging artists, entrepreneurs, and cultural workers from the city’s hip-hop ecosystem.

 This governance structure was established to ensure long-term stewardship, institutional accountability, and intergenerational transmission of the work beyond any single individual.

-Graffiti By SKAM, Graffiti Alley, Toronto, Ontario, Canada, Year: 2023, Photographer: Ajani Charles
+Graffiti By SKAM, Location: Graffiti Alley, Toronto, Ontario, Canada, Year: 2023, Photographer: Ajani Charles

-Project T-Dot at Toronto City Hall and Nathan Phillips Square
+Project T-Dot at Toronto City Hall & Nathan Phillips Square

 In April 2022, Project T-Dot entered the public realm for the first time through a solo outdoor photography exhibition by Ajani Charles, presented through ArtworxTO, the City of Toronto’s public art division at the time.